QCH and the Novel Coronavirus (COVID-19)

 Symptoms to watch for:

-- COVID-19 has common symptoms such as feeling feverish, cough, or difficulty breathing.
+- COVID-19 has classic symptoms such as feeling feverish, new or worsening cough, and/or difficulty breathing.

 Please self-isolate for 14 days if: